Slookeur/atomes/Contributing-tutorials/New-C-code-routine/README.md

 **atomes** source code is using the [Doxygen][doxygen] source documentation system, please respect it, and at minimum ensure that **EVERY** function or data structure you create is documented properly, so that it will be available in [atomes code source documentation web site][atomes_doxygen]

-## 2. GTK3 and GTK4 preprocessor variables
+## 2. GUI guidelines: GTK3 and GTK4 preprocessor variables

 **atomes** user interface is written using the [GTK library][gtk] both in version [3][gtk3] and [4][gtk4].